 In 1879, after being dissatisfied with the quality of the coffee he was receiving for his grocery wholesale business, company founder Herman Hulman decided that he could roast higher quality coffee in-house.
 Hulman traveled to the east coast to secure a green coffee bean supplier and roasting equipment.
 As a result of his trip, Hulman forged a business relationship with Jabez Burns & Sons, and returned to Terre Haute, Indiana to begin spice grinding and coffee roasting.
 Hulman set out to make a coffee suitable for a monarch, yet affordable for paupers.

-The United States Trademark and Patent Office first documents Hulman & Company selling their Rex Coffee blend for commerce in 1885 and issued a U.S. trademark to Hulman’s son, Anton Hulman, on June 12th, 1905.
+The United States Trademark and Patent Office first documents Rex Coffee blend for commerce in 1885 and issued a U.S. trademark on June 12th, 1905.
 Rex Coffee was sold from Chicago to Louisville, Cincinnati to St. Louis.
-Hulman & Company roasted coffee and marketed under a myriad of names, the most famous of which being: Rex, Farmers Pride, Dauntless, Crystal, and Delicious Sips.
-Coffee roasting activity remained a staple of Hulman & Company until 1968.
+The coffee was roasted and marketed under a myriad of names, the most famous of which being: Rex, Farmers Pride, Dauntless, Crystal and Delicious Sips.
+Coffee roasting activity remained in Terre Haute until 1968.

 During a historic renovation project in 2009 of the original Hulman & Company building in Terre Haute, a leather suitcase used by salesman in the early 1900’s was discovered.
-This suitcase contained original Hulman & Company coffee samples which, paired with old Hulman & Company sales catalogs and other historical reference material, were used to help re-create the Rex Original Blend and Farmers Pride Coffee blends sold today.
+This suitcase contained original coffee samples which, paired with old sales catalogs and other historical reference material, were used to help re-create the Rex Original Blend and Farmers Pride Coffee blends sold today.